-4. AUDIT PROCESS
+4. Audit process

-Regardless of the type of audit, the auditor's basic process is the same and follows a standard flow, as follows:
+Regardless of the type of audit, the audit process is the same and follows a standard flow, as follows:

-- Plan the audit with help from the company and go2HR. - Collect data from the company. - Write the audit report, submit it to go2HR and complete any required revisions as requested.
+- Plan the audit with help from the company representative(s) and go2HR. - Collect audit data from the company. - Complete and submit the audit report to go2HR for review and quality assurance and complete any required revisions as requested.

-go2HR will communicate with COR employers via email to remind them of their upcoming maintenance audits and certification renewals.
+go2HR will communicate with COR employers via email to remind them of their upcoming maintenance audits and recertification audits.